Search Knowledge Base by Keyword

 Putting Your Kids on the Payroll

 Should you pay Junior to vacuum?
 Perhaps.
-While most parents can’t get their kids to clean a counter or put away dishes, perhaps putting kids to work at the office is a good option.
+While most parents can’t get their children to clean a counter or put away dishes, perhaps putting them to work at the office is a good option.

-For regular LLCs, if your child is under 18, the business does not have to pay employment taxes such as Social Security, Medicare and Workers’ Compensation Insurance.
+For regular LLCs, if your child is under 18, the business does not have to pay employment taxes such as Social Security and Medicare.
 You can also avoid Unemployment taxes until the child turns 21.
 But for S Corps and C Corps, Social Security and Medicare taxes are paid regardless of age.

 Your child can contribute to a retirement account and reduce your taxes.
 Seriously?
 Seriously!

-For example, a 14 year old can have an IRA or a Roth IRA and contribute 100% of earned wages up the maximum contribution.
+For example, a 14-year-old can have an IRA or a Roth IRA and contribute 100% of earned wages up to the maximum contribution.
 And since the wages to the child are a direct business expense, this reduces your overall taxable income (lower S Corporation income, lower pass-through income, and lower shareholder taxes).

 |IRA Scenario||Roth Scenario|